kenza-ily/diagnose_treat_bias_llm/README.md

 ## TL;DR

-This repository accompanies the paper titled *"How Can We Diagnose and Treat Bias in Large Language Models for Clinical Decision-Making?"* The study explores bias in large language models (LLMs) within clinical decision-making, focusing on gender and ethnicity biases.
+The study explores bias in large language models (LLMs) within clinical decision-making, focusing on gender and ethnicity biases.
 We introduce a Counterfactual Patient Variations (CPV) dataset from JAMA Clinical Challenge cases and a framework to assess and mitigate these biases.
-Key findings highlight biases affecting outcomes and reasoning and examine strategies for debiasing.
+Key findings highlight biases affecting outcomes and _reasoning_ and examine strategies for debiasing.

-## Overview

-This project investigates biases in LLMs for clinical decision-making, utilizing the CPV dataset—a modified set of cases from the JAMA Clinical Challenge designed for this purpose.

 ## Dataset

-The CPV dataset builds on the JAMA Clinical Challenge, a collection of complex clinical cases.
-The data scraper is based on [ChallengeClinicalQA](https://github.com/HanjieChen/ChallengeClinicalQA) with added functionality to capture each clinical case’s date.
+The CPV dataset builds on the [JAMA Clinical Challenge](https://jamanetwork.com/collections/44038/clinical-challenge), a collection of complex clinical cases.
+The data scraper is based on [ChallengeClinicalQA](https://github.com/HanjieChen/ChallengeClinicalQA) and has added functionality to capture each clinical case’s date.
 A valid license is required to download the original JAMA dataset.

 ## Methodology